LoganGeldenhuys/prong/README.md

 ## Introduction

-Prong is a header-only C++ library developed for prompt engineering tgat allows developers to build applications that leverage static type safety and efficient performance management for LLM interactions.
+Prong is a header-only C++ library developed for prompt engineering that allows developers to build applications that leverage static type safety and efficient performance management for LLM interactions.
 The library supports various functionalities including:

 - **Static Prompt Templates**: Prong enables the creation and management of prompts with static type safety, applying compile-time safety checks
 - **Chaining**: By chaining prompts with other runnables such as models, Prong facilitates the composition of complex prompt engineering operations in a readable and manageable way